dclee131/PowerFlowCVXRS/README.md

 ### Installation Requirements

 The script has written in Julia v1.1, and can be run without installation.
-The code uses JuMP for modeling the QCQP problem and uses MOSEK as the solver.
-Power flow data and equations are stored and solved based on PowerModels.jl.
-Follwing packages are summary of necessary packages to run the code.
+Follwing packages are necessary to run the code.

 ```julia
 using JuMP, PowerModels, Ipopt, MosekTools, Gurobi, SparseArrays, LinearAlgebra, Plots